-- Non-Cognitive Skills and Character Education: Providing students with the support and social and emotional skills needed to complete rigorous academic curricula and manage challenges in college.
+- Non-Cognitive Skills: Providing students with the support and social and emotional skills needed to complete rigorous academic curricula and manage challenges in college.

 - Financial Aid Access and College Affordability: Reducing financial barriers to college entry and completion while also increasing financial literacy and college affordability knowledge.

-- Social Supports: Providing the supports that enable students to enter and graduate from a four-year college (e.g. coaching and advising on the application/selection/enrollment processes, dealing with situational adversity, etc.)
+- Social Supports: Providing the supports (e.g. coaching, mentoring, and advising) that enable students to enter, persist through, and graduate from a four-year college

-Ultimately, we are interested in more low-income students enrolling and graduating from college.
+Ultimately, we are focused on more low-income students enrolling and graduating from college.